yaboywf/BB-21st-Portal-Alias/README.md

 # Simple Redirect Page

-This repository hosts a simple redirect page that automatically redirects users to the actual BB 21 Portal.
+This repository hosts a simple redirect page that automatically redirects users to the actual BB 21 Portal.<br>
 (actual - http://bb-21-5a1d0159cf81.herokuapp.com)

 ## Purpose